paulmooreparks/Xfer/README.md

 ## Grammar

-The formal Backus–Naur form (BNF) grammar for XferLang can be found in the repository: [xfer.bnf](https://github.com/paulmooreparks/Xfer/blob/master/xfer.bnf).
+The formal Backus–Naur form (BNF) grammar for XferLang can be found in the XferLang GitHub repository: [xfer.bnf](https://github.com/paulmooreparks/Xfer/blob/master/xfer.bnf).